image of a notepad with notes (for a private tutor)

 Go back and watch the scene again.
 If the next word out of her mouth were "Joyeuse," the music swell would seem completely out of place—like peering into an empty hotel bar blasting Lady Gaga at two in the afternoon.
 It's like, "Run that one by me again?
 Did you say 'Joy Ooze?'"

-Conversely, had she said "Cortana," the music swell fits perfectly!
-Of course she's Cortana!
-Cortana the First was just dealt a raw hand!
-We're going to restore her name to its former grandeur as she heads to new adventures beside her tireless knight!
-We go to the credits humming along with the track.
+Conversely, had she said "Cortana," the music swell fits perfectly.
+"Of course she's Cortana!
+Cortana the First was just dealt a raw hand.
+We're going to restore her name to its former grandeur as she heads to new adventures beside her tireless knight!"
+We hit the credits humming along with the track.

-In literary criticism terms, the writers have done what's called "reading onto the text."
-Given all his fond musings about girlhood in Through the Looking-Glass, you could argue that Lewis Carroll actually wanted to be a little girl—but to prove it, you sort of have to torture context and ellipse quotations until your reader can finally only shrug his shoulders and go, "Sure, maybe."
+Given all his fond musings about girlhood in Through the Looking-Glass, you could try to argue that Lewis Carroll actually wanted to be a little girl—but to prove it, you sort of have to torture context and ellipse quotations to such an absurd degree that your reader can finally only shrug his shoulders and go, "Sure, maybe."
 A lot of painful posturing to end the contest in a draw.

 (That example was the real, honest-to-God thesis of a visiting lecturer at my university, whose book presentation summarily convinced me there was no useful work being done in literary academia.)

-All of this to say, they're certainly within their rights to change whatever they please, but none of us has to be happy about it—and especially not when the change makes no sense whatsoever.
-Lucky for them, most Halo fans have yet to notice the change took place, but you'd better believe it's going to be a colossal shit storm whenever a "Halo 7" comes out, and a new vector for scorn from the fans who think everything after 2007 has been lousy.
+Lucky for them, most Halo fans have yet to notice the change took place (because the addressable player base is wider than the book audience by an order of magnitude or more), but you'd better believe it's going to be a colossal shit storm whenever a "Halo 7" comes out, and a new vector for scorn from the fans who think everything after 2007 has been lousy.

 But I guess I'm just stupid, right?
 A person inclined to "various interpretations?"